-The sailing committee puts together a sailing programme for the year and oversees the racing.
-All members of the club are expected to help at least three times per year with rescue cover.
+The Sailing Committee puts together a sailing programme for the year and oversees the race managagement and organisation.
+All members of the club with a dinghy in the dinghy park, or who regularly crew in club racing, are expected to help run club racing at least three times per year.

 The club uses the web based system Duty Man to organise the rota to ensure every club race, Village Regatta, open meeting and championship has correctly qualified members to fill all the required roles.
 Sometimes the members on duty are loosely drawn according to the class of boat they sail.
 Club Race duties are allocated at the beginning of the year, but members can swap duties, using the tools within Duty Man, if they are unable to carry out their duty on the day allocated.
 Other duties (e.g. Village Regattas, Opens, Championships) are left open and members can volunteer for roles and earn work vouchers for doing so.

 The roles for a club race are Race Officer, Assistant Race Officer, Recorder, Safety Boat Driver X 2, Safey Boat crew X 2, Shorebase and Additional Help.
 There are more details of the responsibilties and what these roles entail in the yearbook.
 For an open meeting, or championship, more roles may be identified.